 Initially developed in 2013 and hosted by the great-grandson of Charles Darwin, Chris Darwin, this MOOC capitalises on the research and expertise from the School of the Environment at CDU.

 It provides an introduction to Charles Darwin, the theory of evolution, Alfred Russel Wallace, and an overview of adaptation of tropical organisms in the Northern Territory of Australia.
+This MOOC also features guest appearances by eminent international academics, appointed as CDU's biennial Charles Darwin Scholar.

 The Art and Science of Memory: 5 Keys to Learning